ShangyiGuo/ShangyiGuo-github-zixi/content/home/experience.md

     date_end: ''
     description: |2-

-        * Synthesized n-channel nanowires (InP) with high electron mobility and p-channel nanowires (GaSb) with high hole mobility by controllable vapor-solid-solid growth mode of CVD.
+        * Synthesized heterostructures III-V nanowires with peculiar photoconductive properties by controllable vapor-solid-solid growth mode of CVD.
-        * Studied in electrical and photoelectric properties of III-V nanowires (GaSb, InP) by using Semiconductor Device Analyzer and probe station.
+        * Studied in electrical and photoelectric properties of heterostructures III-V nanowires by using Semiconductor Device Analyzer and semiconductor laser.
         * Read masses of papers with regard to the III-V nanowires and participated weekly group meetings.
-        * Working on the project now with Postdoc and PhD students.
+        * Working on the project with Postdoc now.

   - title: Design and development of a multifunctional passive filter for test circuits of 2D systems
     company: Instructed by Professor.
 Zhe Wang